kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/04-setting-up-babel.md

 3. react preset

 #### 1. Global install babel-cli
-`$ yarn global add babel-cli` (we already did this)
+`$ npm i -g babel-cli` (we already did this)

-* After intalling we'll have access to a new command called **babel**
+* After installing we'll have access to a new command called **babel**

 ## Check if babel was successfully installed
 `$ babel --help`

+* A bunch of info should appear in Terminal

-## Create `package.json` with `yarn`
+## Create `package.json` with npm
 * We already have our `package.json` created so we don't need to do this
 * I include it here so you remember to do this for future projects

-`$ yarn init -y`
+`$ npm init -y`

 ## Install our project dependencies

 ### Install our 2 presets
-`$ yarn add babel-preset-react babel-preset-env`
+`$ npm i babel-preset-react babel-preset-env`

 ### What is babel-preset-env?
 * http://babeljs.io/env
 * Instead of continuing yearly presets, the team recommends using `babel-preset-env`
 * By default, it has the same behavior as previous presets to compile ES2015+ to ES5

-### Difference between global yarn and local yarn installs
+### Difference between global npm and local npm installs
-* Global are places in a location all projects can access
+* Global are places in a location all projects can access `~/node_modules`
 * Non global get installed in our project's `node_modules` and placed in the `package.json` as a **dependency** or a **dev-dependency**
-    - When you install dependencies, those dependencies have other dependencies and on... and on... and on...
+    - When you install dependencies, those dependencies have other dependencies and so on... and so on... and so on...
         + This means when you install one dependency it can create the installation of dozens of other dependent packages
         + `node_modules` is a generated folder
-    - `yarn.lock `also was added
+    - `package-lock.json `also was added
+        + **note** Remove `yarn.lock` (_could cause problems so let's just remove it since we aren't using yarn_)
-        + We won't manually change this file
+        + We won't manually change `package-lock.json`
-        + Open it to examine it
+            * Open it to examine it
-        + You never directly change it as it will change automatically as we update the dependencies
+            * You never directly change it as it will change automatically as we update the dependencies
-        + It helps keep our dependencies in sync on all machines we use it on
+            * It helps keep our dependencies in sync on all machines we use it on

 ## `src` folder
 * This will hold all our custom `React` code